GoPlan-Finance/goplan-app/README.md

 - [ ] Integrations with brokers

 # How To Use

 ```bash
 git clone https://github.com/GoPlan-Finance/GoPlan-app.git
 cd goplan-app
 ```

+### Prerequisites

+- Node 8 or newer
+- MongoDB version 3.6

+### Install MongoDB

+If you haven't already installed MongoDB, head over to https://docs.mongodb.com/manual/installation/ for instructions

 ### Build project